The Barrack

 Comedias Sueltas

-Comedias Sueltas invites scholars to rediscove comedias through a rich and carefully curated digital environment.
-At its core is a comprehensive database that pairs bibliographic records with images of sueltas, opening the door to fresh lines of inquiry into printing practices and the book trade in eighteenth-century Spain.
+Comedias Sueltas invites scholars to rediscover comedias through a rich and carefully curated digital environment.
+At its core, it is a comprehensive database that pairs bibliographic records with images of sueltas, opening the door to fresh lines of inquiry into printing practices and the book trade in eighteenth-century Spain.
 The physical qualities of these inexpensive, widely circulated texts reveal their accessibility and popularity, offering valuable insight into how audiences encountered and received these plays over time.
 While the original performances have largely disappeared, these modest printed editions endure in significant numbers, providing a compelling and tangible resource for deeper exploration and renewed scholarly attention.

 Dragoncillo Puppet Troupe